-Each prepared sample was digested according to (Tsoumbaris and Papadopoulou, 1994) until obtained a clear solution.
-Samples were filtered and diluted to 25 ml with deionized water and filtered through whatman filter paper No. 42.
-All filtrated samples were analyzed for presence Pb, Cu, and Cd by using Buck Scientific Atomic Absorption Spectrophotometry (AAS) model 210VGP at wavelengths of 217, 228.8, 324.8, nm respectively.
-It was applied at the Atomic Absorption Unit of the Central Laboratory in the Faculty of Veterinary Medicine, Zagazig University.
-Three replicates were done, and the result was the average of these replicates.
+Each prepared sample was digested according to (Tsoumbarisand Papadopoulou,1994) until we obtained a clear solution.
+Then, the samples were filtered and diluted to a suitable concentration.
+All filtrated samples were analyzed for the presence Pb, Cu, and Cd by using Buck Scientific Atomic Absorption Spectrophotometry (AAS) model 210VGP at wavelengths of 217, 228.8, 324.8, nm respectively.
+At the Atomic Absorption Unit of the Central Laboratory in the Faculty of Veterinary Medicine, Zagazig University.
+Three replicates were done for more accuracy.